Carolingian dynasty: Charlemagne

+Weakening and Disappearance of the Dynasty

+Disappearance of Middle Francia

+Lothair is the first of the three brothers to die, leaving the empire at the mercy of the other two.
+Finally, after many twists and turns, his domain is gradually attached to East Francia, with the Scheldt marking the border between West and East Francia.
+The king of East Francia, at the same time, also recovers the title of emperor.

 Decline

-It was after Charlemagne's death that the dynasty began to slowly crumble.
+It was after Charlemagne's death that the dynasty began slowly to crumble.
 His kingdom was split into three parts, each being ruled over by one of his grandsons.
 Only the kingdoms of the eastern and western portions survived, becoming the predecessors of modern Germany and France.
 The Carolingians were displaced in most of the regna of the Empire by 888.
 They ruled in East Francia until 911 and held the throne of West Francia intermittently until 987.
 Carolingian cadet branches continued to rule in Vermandois and Lower Lorraine after the last king died in 987, but they never sought the royal or imperial thrones and made peace with the new ruling families.
 One chronicler of Sens dates the end of Carolingian rule with the coronation of Robert II of France as junior co-ruler with his father, Hugh Capet, thus beginning the Capetian dynasty.
-The Carolingian dynasty became extinct in the male line with the death of Eudes, Count of Vermandois.
-His sister Adelaide, the last Carolingian, died in 1122.